 **Wrapped the sequel western “Hot Bath an’ a Stiff Drink 2″ (2014) directed by Matthew Gratzner (New Deal Studios).
 Also starring Frankie Muniz and Robert Patrick.
 Cast is led by Jeffrey Patterson.**

-**Wrapped female lead kids comedy “UNDERDOGS” (2014) directed by Phillip Rhee (Best of the Best).
+**Wrapped female lead kids comedy “UNDERDOG KIDS” (2014) directed by Phillip Rhee (Best of the Best).
 Also starring Beau Bridges, Phillip Rhee, and an all star kids cast.**

-Mirelly Taylor is known for her performace in ABC’s series “LOST” playing Isabella Alpert opposite Nestor Carbonell.
+Mirelly Taylor is known for her performance in the ABC’s series “LOST” playing Isabella Alpert, Nestor Carbonell’s wife.
 Appearing in both worlds, the old and the new, as both his young wife who died of Yellow Fever in the 1800′s and as her ghost reappearing in her husband’s modern day world.
 Her performance created quite a buzz for this young actress who made an impression on the die hard “Lost” Fans.

 That role led to terrific parts in series such as FX’s “Terriers,” and A&E’s/Happy Madison pilot “Big Mike” and also landed her a couple of key lead roles in films coming out soon, such as the western genre film “Hot Bath an’ a Stiff Drink,” a classic western tale of revenge, where she plays a bad-ass sharp shooting bank robber opposite Rex Lynn (“CSI Miami,”) William Shockley (“Dr Quinn Medicine Woman,) and Tim Murphy (“Sons of Anarchy.)
 She is currently shooting the sequel reprising her role.